Guide to Gay Bars in Kansas City

 Go to Hamburger Mary’s for food, shows, and an extra-gay atmosphere.

 Neighborhood Bar: Sidekicks

-Sidekicks isn’t in the consideration set for most people I know, but friendliest staff of any bar in town.
+Sidekicks isn’t in the consideration set for most people I know, but the friendliest staff of any bar in town.
 The owner Buddy (ironically, no relation to Buddy’s next door) has a close relationship with his staff and patrons.
-The crowd was older and close-knit, but left plenty of room for outsiders.
+The crowd was older and close-knit but left plenty of room for outsiders.
 If you’d rather meet in a quiet place with some bar games, hit up Sidekicks.